dave-malone/pcfdev-spring-cloud-services/README.md

 `./deploy-local.sh`

+## Spring Cloud Services

+Once SCS Has been deployed, you can access the dashboards via scsbroker.local.pcfdev.io.
+The default admin user credentials can be used to authenticate.

 ## SSL certificates

 Spring Cloud Services depends on wildcard certificates for &#42;.uaa and &#42;.login domains.
 By default, PCFDev only comes configured with a wildcard cert for the &#42;.local.pcfdev.io domain.
 In order to deploy SCS on PCFDev, we need to update the SSL cert, including the wildcard domains required: